PIH/openmrs-module-mirebalaismetadata/README.md

     1. Update the filename in `api/src/main/resources/packages.xml` to reflect the new version number.
 1. To make sure that your site is importing that MDS package, look at `mirebalaismetadata/.../MirebalaisMetadataActivator.java`.
 It should have a list of MDS packages under your country's name.
 Make sure your MDS package is named there, adding it if necessary.
 1. Now that you know that the concept is being imported via an MDS package, you can use it in a form (or whatever).
 Refer to your concept by Reference Term Mapping.
 If a CIEL Metadata Term Mapping ("CIEL:3456") is available, always prefer that.
 If it's not obvious from context what the concept is, add a comment with the concept's name.
 If the concept is not a CIEL concept, use the PIH name mapping ("PIH:TUMMY ACHE"), creating it if necessary.
-1. Add the display name to the correct `messages.properties` file, with the correct key (I haven't done this yet and can't be more helpful than that).
+1. Add the display name to the correct `messages.properties` file, with the correct key.
+They key to use will depend on the context in which the concept is being used.
+For HTML Form Entry, the key will be something you code into the form.

 ### Importing Concepts from CIEL to PIH Server